After leaving school, he gained certain odd jobs but was not inspired by any of them. He then went to Canada to work as a music journalist.

 In 1981, Bob Geldof was invited to take part in a concert for Amnesty International and this sowed a seed of future ideas for Bob.

-It was in 1984, that Bob moved from being a rock start to international celebrity for raising awareness of humanitarian charities.
-In 1984, Ethiopia and other African countries experienced a severe famine which led to many thousands of people starving to death.
-The plight of starving children was widely seen on TV and Bob Geldof with Midge Ure decided to do something about it releasing the single – “Do they Know its Christmas Time”.
+It was in 1984, that Bob moved from being a rock star to international celebrity for raising awareness of humanitarian charities.
+In 1984, Ethiopia and other African countries, experienced a severe famine which led to many thousands of people starving to death.
+The plight of starving children was widely seen on TV.
+Bob Geldof with Midge Ure decided to do something about it – releasing the single – “Do they Know its Christmas Time”.
 It was a spontaneous event with many of the best known names in pop music invited.
 It became an instant best seller selling a record 3 million copies.